Get Started

 You can read a Cloud Optimized GeoTIFF (COG) in QGIS - streaming straight from its online location instead of downloading it.
 First you will need to find a COG of interest.

 This looks about the same as downloading and using a GeoTIFF locally.
 But the power of the Cloud Optimized GeoTIFF becomes apparent when you zoom in.
 On fast connections it should take less than a second to redraw, at full resolutions.
-This is a little slower than downloading the whole file and loading it up locally.
 The advantage of using the Cloud Optimized GeoTIFF is that you can zoom to anywhere within seconds, instead of waiting for a huge GeoTIFF to download.

 ArcGIS Pro

-- Navigate to the Map tab and explore avaialble Geotiff files.
+• Navigate to the Map Viewer tab and explore avaialble COGs.
 Use the "Copy Raster URL" button once you've found the raster of interest.
 This will copy the link you need to your clipboard.
-You can paste this into a scratch pad document to use later, or you can just not copy anything else and use it in our next step in ArcGIS Pro.

-- Paste the URL from step 1 into the COG URL field and click Run.
+• In the Add Data dialog, select 'Data From Path' from the left-hand panel.
+Paste the feature service URL from step 1 into the path field and click 'Add'.

 View data in map viewer